ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 }]]></set-body>
 ```

-I was concerned that API Management would not work properly with this syntax, but it does.
-The policy expression is still executed as expected.
+I was initially concerned that API Management might not handle this syntax properly, but it does.
+The policy expression is executed as expected.

-For attribute values there are a couple of solutions.
+For attribute values, there are a couple of solutions.
 You can surround the value with single quotes: `'{value}'`.
-When you upload this snippet to API Management, it will automatically convert the single quotes to double quotes.
-The second solution is to use `&quot;` inside the attribute value.
+When you upload the policy to API Management, it will automatically convert the single quotes to double quotes.
+Another solution is to use `&quot;` within the attribute value.
 Here are two examples:

 ```xml
 <choose>